derrickernestperez/IT-Operations-Homelab/01-Identity-and-Access-Management/08-DNS-Infrastructure/README.md

 - Future DHCP integration
 - Enterprise network administration

-The objective is to establish a resilient DNS infrastructure capable of supporting enterprise services and future network expansion.
+The objective is to establish a reliable DNS infrastructure capable of supporting current operations while preparing the environment for future growth.

 ---